anibalrojosan/breast-cancer-mlops-workflow/README.md

 ## Streamlit UI

-The Streamlit application (`streamlit_app.py`) provides an interactive web interface for making predictions using the Flask API.
+The Streamlit application (`src/streamlit_app.py`) provides an interactive web interface for making predictions using the Flask API.

 1.  **Run the Streamlit application locally:**
     Ensure your virtual environment is activated and the Flask API is running (as described in step 6 under "Setup and Run"), then run:
     ```bash
-    streamlit run streamlit_app.py
+    streamlit run src/streamlit_app.py
     ```
     The UI will open in your browser, typically at `http://localhost:8501`.

 ## Dockerization

 The project now uses Docker Compose to manage both the Flask API and the Streamlit UI.
+All Docker configuration files are located in the `config/` directory.

 1.  **Build and Run with Docker Compose:**
     Ensure the model is trained (`models/model.joblib` exists), then navigate to the project root and run:
     ```bash
-    docker-compose up --build -d
+    docker-compose -f config/docker-compose.yml up --build -d
     ```
-    This will build images for `Dockerfile.api` and `Dockerfile.streamlit`, and start both services.
+    This will build images for `config/Dockerfile.api` and `config/Dockerfile.streamlit`, and start both services.
     The Flask API will be accessible via `http://localhost:5000/` and the Streamlit UI via `http://localhost:8501/`.

 2.  **Stop Docker Compose services:**
     ```bash
-    docker-compose down
+    docker-compose -f config/docker-compose.yml down
     ```
     This will stop and remove all services and their networks.